AMC-ai/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - The purpose of using a session is to prevent a user from having to authenticate themselves for every request and can track a user btwn servers.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - hashes and encrypts the passwords in the database

 - [ ] What does bcrypt do to slow down attackers?

+    - prevents hackers from generating the password even with hashes and salt from the database

 - [ ] What are the three parts of the JSON Web Token?

+    - Header, Payload and Signature

 ## Minimum Viable Product